 In spite of that, the behavior of the BBC to the people of the Great Britain and Northern Ireland is quite fair: its website hides all the advertisement for anybody who is in the UK, and shows it only to foreigners to help them pay and fund their international services such as BBC News, BBC Sounds, BBC Podcasts and more.
 But, since only UK citizens pay for the content that the BBC decides to acquire the license for, the BBC outright blocks all the incoming traffic from outside UK territory.
 And it does so zealously.

 Thanks to the BBC iPlayer, UK citizens can watch a TV show after it airs (known as “catch up tv”).
 This is true also for reruns and new episodes of TV series and shows, which they can usually broadcast for up to 30 days after airing.
-However, in an effort to better compete with Netflix, BBC is gradually extending the availability of shows and programs to up to one year.
+However, in an effort to compete with Netflix, BBC is gradually extending the availability of shows and programs to up to one year.
 Children’s programs will even remain on iPlayer for up to five years.
-In addition, Brits can watch all of their favorite TV channels online, access exclusive online content and download all of their programming.
+In addition, Brits can watch all of their favorite TV channels online, access exclusive online content, and download all of their programmings.
 By extension, anybody who watches the BBC iPlayer using a VPN has the same functionality as a UK citizen – without paying.

-Best VPNs for the job
+Best VPN services for the BBC iPlayer

 Top 3 VPN Services for BBC iPlayer

 NordVPN is one of our top contenders.
 This is the choice for people on the lookout for a reliable and affordable VPN service.
 It has all of the apps you need to use the BBC iPlayer on basically any device!
 Nord boasts a whopping 645 servers in the UK – needed to watch BBC as a ‘local’.